My Humidifier Gets Everything Wet: Checks and Solutions

-Well, there could be many causes of this.
-Unless you over-humidify the room, your humidifier should make everything wet.
+Well, there could be many causes for this.
+Unless you over-humidify the room, your humidifier should never make everything wet.

-But considering that you add water into the humidifier tank and then it releases it as mist or tiny droplets into your air, the question of dampness is never too far from your mind.
+But considering that you add water to the humidifier tank, and then it releases it as mist or tiny droplets into your air, the question of dampness is never too far from your mind.

-That is why we are going to try and solve this issue here.
+That is why we are going to try to solve this issue here.

 Will a humidifier make my room damp?